DHintz137/quartz/content/index.md

 One of my current exciting projects involves collaborating with the Mayo Clinic and [Argonne National Labs](https://github.com/DHintz137/Cancer_AI_Poster/tree/main).
 Here, I'm contributing to the development of an AI-driven medical software engine, designed to predict the progression of colorectal cancer in patients.
 This project forms a part of my thesis work and is a significant step in my data science journey.

 Curious about what to expect from my website?
-Take a look at my article on [[MCMC_from_scratch|Metropolis-Hastings MCMC from Scratch]] ✨.
+Take a look at my article on [[MCMC_from_scratch|Metropolis-Hastings MCMC from Scratch ✨]].
 And there's more to come!
 Stay tuned for upcoming posts on diverse topics like TiDE Time series forecasting in Python, implementing K-means in C++ from scratch, exploring LLMs and the Llama2 API in Python, and crafting visualizations with D3.js.

 At the core of my professional life is a deep-seated passion for working alongside domain experts.
 I enjoy helping them understand and apply the best modeling strategies for their specific challenges.
 I find this process to hone my own craft from having to apply my knowledge to new problems as well as an inherent richness in learning something new from a domain expert.
 Sharing knowledge, experiences and collectively overcoming obstacles is, for me, the essence of what makes this field so rewarding.